hhas/SwiftAutomation/doc-source/2 a-quick-tutorial.md

 [TO DO: first step is to generate the glue; second step is to import it]

-The first step is to import the TextEdit glue module.
-[TO DO: need to figure out how and where to package and place glues for this to work; given that Swift currently sucks for building/importing third-party frameworks, this might be tricky]
+[TO DO: need to figure out how and where to package and place glues for this to work; given that Swift currently sucks for building/importing third-party frameworks, this might be tricky.]

+The first step is to import the Swift glue file for TextEdit:

-    import TEDGlue
+    import TextEditGlue

+Each glue file defines the Swift classes needed to control one particular application – in this case TextEdit – using human-readable code.
+A ready-to-use `TextEditGlue.swift` glue file is included with this tutorial for convenience.
+(Glues for other applications can be created using SwiftAutomation's `aeglue` tool; see chapter 4 for details.)

-Once the glue module is imported, construct a new instance of the `TextEdit` class, identifying the application to be manipulated, and assign it to a variable or constant, `te`, for easy reuse:
+Once the glue is imported, instantiate a new _application_ object as follows:

     let textedit = TextEdit()

-The application may be identified by name, path, bundle ID (the default, if no arguments are given), creator type or, if running remotely, URL.
-If the application is local and is not already running, it will be launched automatically for you.
+An application may be identified in various ways, including name (e.g. `"TextEdit"`), path (`"/Applications/TextEdit.app"`), and bundle identifier (`"com.apple.TextEdit"`).
+For convenience, the glue

 ### Create a new document

 First, create a new TextEdit document by making a new `document` object.
-This is done using the `make` command, passing it a single named parameter, `new: TED.document`, indicating the type of object to create:
+This is done using the `make` command, passing it a single named parameter, `new:`, indicating the type of object to create; in this case `TED.document`:

-    textedit.make(new: TED.document)
+    try textedit.make(new: TED.document)
-    // TextEdit().documents[1]

-Because `document` objects are always elements of the root `application` class, applications such as TextEdit can usually infer the location at which the new `document` object should appear.
-At other times, you need to supply an `at` parameter that indicates the desired location.
+If the application is not already running, it will be launched automatically the first time you send it a command.

-As you can see, the `make` command returns an object specifier identifying the newly-created object.
+On success, TextEdit's `make` command returns an _object specifier_ that identifies the newly created object, for example:

+    TextEdit().documents["Untitled.txt"]

+This particular object specifier represents one-to-one relationship between TextEdit's main application object and a document object named "Untitled.txt".
+(In AppleScript jargon, the document object named "Untitled.txt" is an _element_ of the application object named "TextEdit".)

+[TO DO: how best to show an example of a one-to-many relationship?
+Having the user write `TextEdit().documents.paragraphs` might be a good choice as it emphasizes how queries describe abstract relationships rather than literal containment.]

 This specifier can be assigned to a variable for easy reuse.
 Use the `make` command to create another document, this time assigning its result to a variable, `doc`:

     let doc = textedit.make(new: TED.document)